meltano/meltano/docs/src/docs/fundamentals.md

 A `Table` relates to a table in a database.
 It defines a direct link to a table in the database.
 In addition, it also defines and contains columns and aggregates so you can sdelect which you want to show.

-It can be identified by the file naming schema: `table-name.table.m5o` and should be stored in the `/tables` directory.
+A `Table` can be identified by the file naming schema: `table-name.table.m5o` and should be stored in the `/tables` directory.

 ## Design